HanaAbdi/pong-game/README.md

 2) Change the velocity of the ball and the speed of the paddles.

-3) Change the direction of the ball to be in the opposite direction when the ball goes past a paddle.
+3) When the ball goes passed the paddle, change direction of the ball from the starting line.

 4) *optional* Please add in the score on Pong game - so for instance each player gets a score.